Read the information below about using relative pronouns. Then, when you are ready, try these relative pronoun practice exercises.

 Using relative pronouns

-The relative pronouns who and whom describe people.
-Who is used for the subject (he / she...) and whom is used for the object (him / her), but a lot of English speakers now just use who for both in defining relative clauses.
+The relative pronouns who, that and whom describe people.
+Who/that is used for the subject (he / she...) and whom is used for the object (him / her) and after prepositions, but a lot of English speakers now just use who for both.

 Nick married a doctor.
 He met her on holiday.

-Nick married a doctor whom he met on holiday. (grammatically correct as it replaces her)
+Nick married the doctor whom he met on holiday. (grammatically correct as it replaces her)

-Nick married a doctor who he met on holiday. (not really correct, but very common)
+Nick married the doctor who/that he met on holiday. (not really correct, but very common)

 I met some actors.
 Most of them were Scottish.